Kerbalism/Kerbalism/CONTRIBUTING.md

 To save startup time, seconds of our life and the environment, it is recommended to set the Graphics options way down.
 For that, go to KSP Main Menu -> Settings -> Graphics and set:

   - Render Quality: Fastest
-  - Texture Quality: Eigth Res
+  - Texture Quality: Eighth Res
   - Aerodynamic FX Quality: Minimal
   - Anti-Aliasing: Disabled
   - V-Sync: Don't sync